Insurgency in Balochistan: United States

-The US State Department's official policy rejects secessionist forces in the Pakistani part of Balochistan, in support of the country's "unity and territorial integrity".
-The US has, however, expressed concerns over human rights issues and urged parties in Pakistan to "work out their differences peaceably and through a valid political process."
-In February 2010 a Jundullah leader captured by Iran, Abdulmalek Rigi, alleged on Iranian TV "that the US had promised to provide" Jundullah "with military equipment and a base in Afghanistan, near the Iranian border" for its fight against Iran.
+In February 2010, Iran captured Abdolmalek Rigi, who then alleged on Iranian TV "that the US had promised to provide" Jundullah "with military equipment and a base in Afghanistan, near the Iranian border" for its fight against Iran.
 Rigi did not mention assistance in fighting Pakistan (which Iran accuses of backing the Jundullah, according to the BBC).
-The US has denied links with Jundullah, and according to the BBC, "it is not possible" to determine whether Abdolmalek Rigi "made the statement freely or under duress."
+The US denied links with Jundullah, and the BBC noted that "it is not possible to say whether Abdolmalek Rigi made the statement freely or under duress."